STEP #1: LINKING THE LAB WITH THE RUNNER

 Like the steady-state run, tempo runs are continuous efforts but you must preface them with a thorough warm-up.

-Tempo Intervals are like fast tempo runs broken into two to four repeats with relatively short recovery jogs.
+Tempo Intervals are like fast tempo runs broken into repeats with relatively short recovery jogs.
 The appropriate race paces for tempo intervals are 0:30:00 and 1:00:00 race pace and they should last between eight and fifteen minutes.
 Unlike the previous workouts, Tempo Intervals are the first workouts to allow for a recovery jog between hard efforts.
 In this case, you jog two to five minutes between each repeat then start the next one.

 A tempo interval workout that I’ve had particular success with is two (or three) times two miles at 0:40:00 race pace effort with three minute recovery jogs between repeats.
 Following a thorough warm-up, these provide a great training stimulus to prepare you for an upcoming 5K or 10K race.
 The effort required, the pace judgement and the mental discomfort all help immensely when race time comes.
 Do this workout seven to 14 days before your next 10K.

-The Cruise Interval workout was popularized by the running coach, Jack Daniels.
+The Cruise Interval workout was popularized by running coach, Jack Daniels.
 They, like the other Stamina workouts, are meant to increase your lactate threshold pace.
 Cruise Intervals are like shorter and slightly more intense tempo intervals.
 They last three to eight minutes and the pace is between 0:25:00 and 0:45:00 race pace.
 Like tempo intervals, they are followed by short recovery jogs (30 seconds to 2 minutes).
 You’ll probably find that it’s easy to run too fast on these.
 The tendency is to treat them like regular long intervals.
 However, keep it under control and work on a smooth, fast rhythm.
 Control in training is key to improvement.

 Here’s where we get to the fast stuff.
 These workouts are what most of us think of as “speedwork”.
 They last between 400m and 2000m and are run between 0:05:00 and 0:25:00 race pace.
 The goal here is to spend time at your maximum aerobic capacity (or VO2max).
 Because the pace is faster, you must take a recovery jog of about half the distance of the repeat (or jog for the same duration as the faster running).
 So if you run a 1200m repeat, you would jog for about 600m to recover.
 These workouts allow you to maintain your speed over a longer period of time.